 - Partnering in a larger piece of property

-- Buy-and-hold property with property management
+- Investing in a buy-and-hold property with property management

-- Serving as a private or hard money lender
+- Serving as a private or hard-money lender

 - Investing in notes (mortgages)

 That said, life is too short to be stuck in a job you hate.
 Choose a career that makes you excited to wake up in the morning, energized throughout the day, and content when you fall asleep at night.
-If that desire leads you to full time real estate investing, welcome to the club!
+If that desire leads you to full-time real estate investing, welcome to the club!
 Just make sure you are not simply building a career, but building a future.

 Do I Need to Pay Some Guru In Order to Be Successful?

-That all said, they aren't all bad, and some of these individuals are very knowledgable.
+That all said, they aren't all bad, and some of these individuals are very knowledgeable.
 Just remember: caveat emptor (let the buyer beware).
 Do your homework and don't get caught up in the hype or promise of secrets; there aren't any.

 Can I Invest in Real Estate if I Have No Money?

 The key to investing in real estate without any money of your own is simple: bring something to the table.
-If you lack money, there are other things you can bring to the table in a transaction -- if structured correctly -- including education, time, connections, confidence, intelligence, and creativity.
+If you lack money, there are other things you can bring to the table in a transaction—if structured correctly—including education, time, connections, confidence, intelligence, and creativity.
 By reading this guide, you are already taking steps toward building your strengths in those areas.

 - Using partners

-- Using lease option strategies
+- Using lease-option strategies

-- Via FHA 3.5% down payment loans
+- Via FHA (3.5 percent down payment) loans

-- Using USDA or VA no-down payment loans
+- Using USDA or VA (no down payment) loans

 - With home equity loans or lines of credit

-- Using private/hard money.
+- Using private/hard money